 People like to do business with people they like, know, and trust.
 If you think your warm market is tough, just wait until you start calling strangers.
 Just realize your closing rate will be substantially lower with leads you buy, compared to people you know.

-How do you feel when someone you don’t know calls you out of the blue while you are eating dinner?
-How do you feel when someone calls you to sell you something?
+How do you feel when someone you don’t know calls you out of the blue to sell you something while you are eating dinner?
 Calling strangers is intrusive.

 Leads are expensive.
 Not everyone can afford it.
 Not everyone can invest $100 to $300 per month with leads, but everyone can contact their warm market.